-Medical practice.
+- Medical practice.
 A teaching practice has a surgery in Caythorpe and another in Ancaster.
 There is a dispensary at both locations.
-Caythorpe patients are sometimes seen at the Ancaster surgery.

-Care services.
-A residential care home located on High Street provides residential and nursing care for 14 people.
-A home care provider has recently opened an office on High Street.
+Caythorpe patients are sometimes seen at the Ancaster surgery. - Caythorpe residential care home located on High Street provides residential and nursing care for 14 people. - Charisma Home Care services has recently opened an office on High Street.